• Skip to primary navigation

 2. We are part Hilton Premium Club and got this buffet for FREE!

 We of course like the civilized people we were, called ahead and made reservations.
-I’ve been here a few times and the menu last Saturday was quite a let down compared to my previous visits.
+I’ve been here a few times and the menu last Saturday was quite a letdown compared to my previous visits.

 I started off with some kimchi and seafood.
 The kimchi was horrible like what I could get at Jusco or Giant.
 Vasco’s used to serve fresh oysters and crabs as well as salmon sashimi, it has since been reduced to prawns, mussels and butterfish sashimi.
-A real let down.
+A real letdown.

 Next up was their salad and some cold cuts.
 Nothing special.
 Had those to add some greens to my meal.

-Vasco's @ Hilton KL
+Vasco’s Hilton Verdict

 I’ll let the pictures do the talking.